Skip to content

 • Contingency Planning: Develop contingency plans for critical vendors.
 This could include backup suppliers or a detailed process for switching vendors in case of failure.

-By incorporating risk management protocols, you safeguard your organization from potential vendor-related risks that could disrupt operations.
+By incorporating vendor risk management protocols, you safeguard your organization from potential vendor-related risks that could disrupt operations.

 #6.
 Contract Management Guidelines